 Greenwood Cemetery

-Greenwood Cemetery was established between Leonard Street and Walker Avenue in 1859 when farmers Daniel and Sophronia Bush sold 20 acres to the city.
-This cemetery kept steady growth in size with an additional 20 acres added in 1883, and a 40-acre plot added in 1889.
+Greenwood Cemetery was established between Leonard Street and Walker Avenue in 1859, when farmers Daniel and Sophronia Bush sold 20 acres to the city.
+Another 20 acres were added in 1883 and an additional 40-acre plot came in 1889.
 The 80-acre burial ground displays three types of landscape designs.
-In its early years, it was established as a park cemetery, while later it evolved into the “lawn cemetery style” in the 1860s with graves placed near gardens and trees.
-The north part of Greenwood is a hybrid of sorts; part lawn cemetery and part memorial park, with large monuments and curved drives paving the footpath around the grounds.
+It was established as a park cemetery in its early years, then evolved into a “lawn cemetery style” in the 1860s, with graves placed near gardens and trees.
+The north end of Greenwood is a hybrid of sorts; part lawn cemetery and part memorial park, with large monuments and curved drives paving the footpath around the grounds.

-The headstones at Greenwood Cemetery aren’t lavish, likely due to the fact that the families who are buried there were of modest means, according to Dilley.
+The headstones at Greenwood Cemetery aren’t particularly lavish, since most families buried here were of modest means.
 The one exception is a large monument of William H. Harrison, a successful wagon and carriage manufacturer.
-Harrison’s monument is the largest marker in the cemetery.
 His family, including his first and second wives, are buried at the foot of the monument.

 Woodlawn Cemetery

-It’s best practice to reflect and observe in a respectful, quiet manner without touching headstones, graves, or any markers.
+She stresses that visitors should reflect and observe in a respectful, quiet manner without touching headstones, graves or any markers.

-In general, good cemetery etiquette means not leaving litter behind, as well as exiting the cemetery at dusk.
-According to The City of Grand Rapids Cemetery Rules, dogs are not permitted in the cemetery.
+Good cemetery etiquette also means not leaving litter behind and exiting the grounds at dusk.
+Dogs are not permitted, per The City of Grand Rapids Cemetery Rules.